 For many years, laparoscopic Roux en-Y gastric bypass (LRYGB) has been the gold standard operation, against which all other obesity operations were compared.
 First performed in the USA in 1967, it has stood the test of time providing reliable long-term weight loss.
 Globally it was the most commonly performed procedure, but recently has been overtaken by the sleeve gastrectomy.
 First performed as an open operation, it is now performed laparoscopically, reducing hospital stay to between one and three nights, with an earlier return to normal activities.

-Also known as the mini-gastric bypass or loop gastric bypass, the one anastomosis gastric bypass is a newer variant of the original Roux en-Y gastric bypass.
-As the name suggests, only one join is needed, not two.
+Also known as the mini-gastric bypass or the one anastomosis gastric bypass, the loop gastric bypass is a newer variant of the original Roux en-Y gastric bypass.

 A longer narrow gastric pouch, similar to a sleeve gastrectomy is formed.
 Depending on the patient’s body mass index, between 100cm and 250cm of the small intestine is bypassed, joining the small intestine to the gastric pouch at that point.